iqbalramadhan1102/3D-model/README.md

 # 3D-model

-3D model using Solidworks, and Blender
+3D model project using Solidworks, and Blender.